tesseract-prebuilt/tesseract-orange/README.md

 This project features programs that will download, and build a Tesseract OCR software that is highly-optimized to your host machine.

+## Features

+Here are some prominent features of this product that worth noticing:

+* The build is run in a Docker container, thus will not pollute your host system
+* No files will be installed in the standard system paths, thus your runtime environment will also not be polluted, the installation can be easily cleaned up when not used
+* The built software is packaged in a highly-compressed tar archive, bundled with installer program to make ease of (re-)installation

 ## Environment variables that will change the prodoct builder's behavior

 ### TESSERACT_VERSION